chilikasha/tinytools/README.md

 - [Animated Drawings](https://github.com/facebookresearch/AnimatedDrawings) - use this tool to create animations based on your own drawn characters.

+- [Carsized](https://www.carsized.com/en/) - compare car dimensions and design from a street perspective side by side.

 - [Drive and Listen](https://driveandlisten.app/) - "drive" around cities while listening to their local radios.

 - [KeyPad](https://apps.apple.com/in/app/keypad-bluetooth-keyboard/id1491684442) - use your Mac's keyboard and trackpad as a bluetooth keyboard and mouse on a phone, tablet or TV.